Avalon Hill: Roleplaying games

-Computer games
+Video games

 Avalon Hill became an early publisher of computer games in 1980 with its video game division Microcomputer Games, adapting some of its boardgame titles to various computer platforms (TRS-80, Vic-20, Commodore 64, Apple II, etc.) on several data formats (cassette tape and 5¼" disk).
 Sales of these products were decent, but the only outstanding success was Achtung Spitfire!, published relatively late in the company history.

 In December 1992, AH hired Jim Rose to lead its computer game division, with the goal of reviving this part of the business in the face of flagging board game sales.
 AH reentered the computer game market in 1994 with a good review of "Flight Commander 2".
 The company added Pogs to its game line up in 1995.
 By June 1995, Rose had left the company to found TalonSoft.
 In 1995, Monarch Avalon placed Avalon Hill up for sale but it was later withdrawn.
 Avalon Hill's return to computer games proved unsuccessful: Terry Coleman of Computer Gaming World reported in late 1998 that "no AH game in the past five years [had] sold even 50,000 units worldwide".